Disease/Disorder

 Etiology

-Primary knee OA is thought to be caused by repetitive mechanical stress, which initiates and perpetuates degeneration.2 Secondary OA is initiated by prior trauma, sepsis, or inflammatory conditions with resultant joint instability, incongruity of the articular surface, and/or altered cartilage metabolism and matrix composition.3
+Primary knee OA is thought to be caused by repetitive mechanical stress, which initiates and perpetuates degeneration.2 Secondary OA is initiated by prior trauma, sepsis, or inflammatory conditions with resultant joint instability, incongruity of the articular surface, and/or altered cartilage metabolism and matrix composition.1,2

 Epidemiology including risk factors and primary prevention

 Recently, predictive models have been implemented in order to identify patients at risk for TKA.
 These models may help the rehabilitation team understand when a surgical referral is necessary.
 Many predictive variables are similar to those present for the development of early-stage OA: age, sex, race, and body-mass index.
 Other variables include history of knee arthroscopy, frequent knee pain, current use of analgesics, current use of glucosamine, and the WOMAC pain score.
-The Kellgren-Lawrence grade has recently been added into this model with improved predictive performance compared to models without radiographic scores.15
+The Kellgren-Lawrence grade has recently been added into this model with improved predictive performance compared to models without radiographic scores.8

 Patho-anatomy/physiology

 OA phenotypes, or subtypes of OA that share distinct pathobiological and pain mechanisms as a result of their structural and functional consequences, is a growing area of study.
 Researchers are hoping to identify whether treatment efficacy may differ between OA phenotypes with goals to tailor treatment strategies to individual phenotypes rather than treating OA as a homogeneous condition.
+Roemer et al proposed five structural phenotypes in their 2022 study: the inflammatory, meniscus-cartilage, subchondral bone, atrophic, and hypertrophic phenotypes.
+Classification systems currently consist of a variety of variables, such as biochemical markers, imaging, and pain characteristics.10

 Trajerova et al also proposed OA phenotypes specific to the pattern of immune cells and proteins in knee synovial fluid.
 These included: activated phenotype (high T-lymphocytes, low monocyte-macrophage, low neutrophils), lymphoid progressive (high neutrophils, low lymphocytes and monocyte-macrophages), myeloid progressive (high NK and monocyte-macrophage lineage cells, low T-lymphocytes), and the aggressive phenotype (high cell lines throughout).
-Additional research is needed to understand the clinical significance of these phenotypes with regards to targeted therapeutic treatments.19
+Additional research is needed to understand the clinical significance of these phenotypes with regards to targeted therapeutic treatments.11

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Knee OA is characterized by an insidious onset of pain and dysfunction related to progressive limitations in mobility.
 Symptoms worsen over time, typically in a stepwise fashion.
 Patients often report symptoms with ambulation, transfers, and ascending stairs.
-Knee stiffness or “locking” secondary to the formation of loose bodies, degenerative meniscal tears, and osteophyte formation may occur.20 These can significantly increase pain severity, hinder activities of daily living, and reduce quality of life.
+Knee stiffness or “locking” secondary to the formation of loose bodies, degenerative meniscal tears, and osteophyte formation may occur.
+These can significantly increase pain severity, hinder activities of daily living, and reduce quality of life.

 Specific secondary or associated conditions or complications